I'VE GOT TO POWER THROUGH THIS.

 As a listener, seeker, writer, and intuitive, I want to share all that I’ve learned along the way to help women feel known, to themselves and others, and feel free to produce their best work.

-Using research-backed techniques (i.e. encouraging play and laughter - sounds hokey, but bear with me!), I hold safe space for a loosely associated group to peel back the layers and connect authentically through a deep level of conversation.
+Using research-backed techniques (i.e. encouraging play and laughter - sounds hokey, but bear with me!), I hold safe space for a loosely associated group to connect authentically through a deep level of conversation.

-As you take a rare moment to reflect on yourself and hear real stories about the colleagues you work with, you’ll feel more authentically connected, known, and accepted; feeling authentic and happier fuels you to perform at a higher level.
+As you take a rare moment to reflect on yourself and hear real stories about the people you work with, play with, spend time with, you’ll feel more authentically connected, known, and accepted; feeling authentic and happier frees you to perform at a higher level.

 Eight Fun Facts About Sara

 (1) Grew up speaking Japanese, and feels like she's visiting her second home when she gets back to Japan